tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

       :alt: Alternative text
       :align: center

-  4. Step1 is step that's user must import image of map file such as png, jpg, bmp, etc. by click on 'Import map' button (The image will be converted from its          original size to 800x800 pixels)
+  4. Step1: users must import an image of map file such as png, jpg, bmp, etc. by clicking on 'Import map' button (The image will be converted from its original size to 800x800 pixels)

       .. image:: tutorial_pic/step1.jpg
         :width: 500